Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 ## Summary of Scenario Outcomes

-The summary table gives the following results for each scenario and belief threshold τ:
+The summary table gives the following results for each scenario and belief threshold $\tau$:
 - `P_kpuu_in_range` — posterior probability $P(k_\text{puu} \in [0.5, 1.0] \mid \text{QSAR})$ that the compound lies in the desirable range given QSAR features alone (before any physical assays).
-- `Constraint` - whether the initial belief already meets the constraint P ≥ τ without any physical assays.
+- `Constraint` - whether the initial belief already meets the constraint $P \geq \tau$ without any physical assays.
 - `Cost_Range` and `Unc_Range` - the cost and uncertainty ranges across the Pareto front of designs that meet the constraint.
 - `MLASP` - the Most Likely Action-Set Path or final recommendation which is constructed by majority vote over the actions (assays) recommended by the ensemble policies at each stage.
 Provided is at each uncertainty threshold, the assay/s that won the majority vote across the ensemble.